rafal06/pclist/README.md

 # PCList
 [MyPCList](https://mypclist.net) clone in Rails [WIP]

+## External dependencies
+In order for it to work, you need to have the following external dependencies installed on your system
+- `vips-tools`

 ## Development
 0. Install Ruby, Node.js, yarn and clone this repository
 1. Install dependencies